kpatarawong/Java-Frameworks/README.md

 ### H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:

-Create 4 new files MinimumValidator, ValidMinimum, MaximumValidator, and ValidMaximum, and display error messages for Maximum/Minimum fields.
+- Create 4 new files MinimumValidator, ValidMinimum, MaximumValidator, and ValidMaximum, and display error messages for Maximum/Minimum fields.

-Filename: MinimumValidator
+New Filename 1: MinimumValidator.java

+Line 1-31: Create Validators for Minimum.

 ```
 package com.example.demo.validators;